vicqybayu/Final-Project-JCDS02-Purwadhika-BDG/README.md

 - XGB Classifier with baseline parameter and 0.37 threshold gives 0.90 recall performance on the model, meaning 90% default loan is succesfully predicted by the model.
 - The final model gives 0.97 roc auc score, this means the model have a great performance in predicting wether a loan will be paid in full or ended up defaulted.
 - Around 7 billion dollar of past loan can be saved using this model.
-- There's no interest rate for each loan application, thus we can't calculate the profit from the each loan.
-This made us unable to consider how much profit we can get thus only loss prevention considered to be the most important aspect of model selection.